Stock Options Trading for Beginners: Complete Free Basics Tutorial (2025 Updated)

 Put option sellers are bullish.
 They profit when the price goes up or sideways.

-If the price of the underlying asset falls below the strike price and the option is exercised, you may be required to buy the asset at a higher price than the market price, resulting in a potential loss.
+If the price of the underlying asset falls below the strike price and the option is exercised, you will be required to buy the asset at a higher price than the market price, resulting in a potential loss.

 If the stock price falls significantly, your losses will be substantial.
 In the worst-case scenario, if the stock price falls to zero, you would still be obligated to buy the stock at the strike price.